APT47/OpenReport-Base/README.md

  - 30 EUR
 ```
 Nested loops are also supported.
-The full loop functionality is available at:
+The full loop functionality is available at: https://openreport.netlify.app/iterations/

 ### Document Iterations
+*Available with Pro and Fabric plans.*

 OpenReport enables batch document creation: For example:
 ```yaml
 document_loop: